Sid Espinosa: Professional life

 Espinosa’s career has spanned the government, business, philanthropic and non-profit sectors.
-After working at the Democratic National Committee during the 1994 congressional campaigns, Espinosa joined th working both at the White House and then as an advisor to U.S. Attorney General Janet Reno at the U.S. Department of Justice.
+After working at the Democratic National Committee during the 1994 congressional campaigns, Espinosa joined the Clinton Administration working both at the White House and then as an advisor to U.S. Attorney General Janet Reno at the U.S. Department of Justice.
 To this day, Janet Reno remains "a close mentor and friend" who "shaped who [he] is professionally and as a person.”

 "To have someone, while you're in your 20's, mentor you and take you under her wing – especially someone so focused on justice and on doing what's right, someone who has spent her entire career not focused on fame or recognition, but on making the society a better place – she instilled those qualities into everyone who worked for her."

 Espinosa briefly worked overseas for Carolyn Curiel, who was then the U.S. Ambassador to Belize.

 In 2000, Espinosa joined Hewlett-Packard Company (HP), where he worked on government and public policy issues related to the technology sector at local, state, national and international levels.
 Eventually, he became HP's Director of Global Philanthropy, leading the annual investment of tens of millions of dollars in non-profit organizations and schools in 60 countries around the world and in all 50 U.S. states.
 Espinosa traveled around the globe numerous times during this period, and became a frequent lecturer on philanthropic and corporate social responsibility trends.
 While working at HP, Espinosa resided at 367 Addison Avenue (home of "The HP Garage"), the national historic landmark officially recognized as the "Birthplace of Silicon Valley."

 In 2008, Espinosa was listed among the "40 Under 40" of the Silicon Valley, which is an annual list of "rising stars in the Valley … who are the dealmakers and innovators to watch."

 In 2009, Espinosa joined Microsoft Corporation as the Director of Corporate Citizenship in the Silicon Valley.
 There he is developing, "comprehensive programs from grassroots community efforts to establishing effective long-term philanthropic partnerships with non-profit organizations that improve the quality and access to education, improve the environment and assist in workforce development and skills training."
 Microsoft is ranked third among Silicon Valley corporations for local philanthropic cash donations.

 In 2011, the non-profit organization Hidden Villa awarded Espinosa the Humanitarian of the Year Award along with former U.S. Cabinet Secretary Norm Mineta and philanthropist Susan Ford Dorsey.

 Espinosa has served on numerous boards of directors for business, non-profit and educational organizations around the world.
 In Palo Alto, he has served on the board of the Chamber of Commerce, Art Center Foundation and Historical Association (advisory).
 He is currently on the board of trustees of his undergraduate alma mater, Wesleyan University.